 Terrie Ridgway and Fellowship Beginnings

-Guest blogger: Associate Professor Kerrie Foxwell-Norton - 2020 John Oxley Library Fellow
+Guest blogger: Associate Professor Kerrie Foxwell-Norton - 2020 John Oxley Library Fellows

 In the mid 1960s, nineteen-year-old Terrie Ridgway put a mask and snorkel on for the first time and dived into the Great Barrier Reef.
 She recalls the day clearly: